wiet-at/symfony-dev/README.md

+# !!!WIP!!!
+This project is work in progress - use on your own risk

 # Symfony DEV CLI
 Docker based CLI and DEV environment for symfony projects.
 Similar to what Laravel Sail is to Laravel.